 - For the Salad:

 - 4 large ears fresh sweet corn

 - 1 tablespoon olive oil (or canola oil)

 - 1 tablespoon lemon juice (freshly squeezed, or lime juice)

 - Salt and ground black pepper (to taste)

 Gather the ingredients.

-When the corn is cool enough to handle, use a sharp knife to cut off the kernels from the cobs.
-Add them into the mixing bowl with the onion and tomato.
+When the corn is cool enough to handle, use a sharp knife to cut the kernels off the cobs.
+Add them to the bowl with the red onion, tomatoes, bell peppers, and parsley.

 In a separate bowl, whisk together the olive oil, freshly squeezed lemon or lime juice, Dijon mustard, and mayonnaise.
 Season with salt and ground black pepper to taste.
 Pour the dressing over the vegetables and toss to combine.